-Companies that learn faster and use knowledge more effectively tend to be leaders.
+Companies that learn faster and use knowledge sharing more effectively tend to be leaders.

 Organizational learning (OL) and knowledge management (KM) are two fundamental fields that add value to organizations by spotlighting how they achieve their goals to grow their competitive capabilities.
 These two frameworks give companies who pay attention to listening and learning distinct competitive and strategic advantages.